leob/ionic-quickstarter/README.md

 the "-c" argument.
 Normally you should see an error message/stacktrace in the terminal/console which should tell you what is going wrong.

-Another cause for the above error seems to be the "libsass bindings not found" error which was discussed above, If that is the case you will see it showing up in the console and you can try one of the solutions described above.
+Another cause for the above error seems to be the ```libsass bindings not found``` error which was discussed above, If that is the case you will see it showing up in the console and you can try one of the solutions described above.

 ### Some notes on usage